assuzzanne/my-awesome-scraper/README.md

-This is a little program that scraps data from a html page and creates a json file with it.
+This is a little program that scraps data from a html page and creates a json file with it.<br>
 To start the program : node scraper.js